Agriculture

 What are the requirements for Rooftop Farming?

-Rooftop gardens may be more exposed to extreme environmental heat than those on the ground.
+Rooftop gardens as compared to gardens at ground are relatively more impacted by direct sunlight and high temperature.
 The more environmental heat levels in the urban areas can be dangerous for the growing plants.
 In this condition, it is recommended to invest in a thin shade cloth or netting to provide some protection to your crops.
 The terrace surface also becomes a critical aspect as the dark surface absorbs more sunlight and produces a hot or arid environment.

 The hot conditions can quickly dry out the plants.
 Thus, this issue can be sorted in many ways.
 The primary purpose is to provide good water retention capacity in the soil.